mohammadzfr/CourseVisualizer/README.md

 |── process_data.js (for creating links out of nodes)
 |── example.json (ideal setup of nodes and links for graph.js)
 |── input.json (ideal setup of nodes for process_data.js)
+|── raw-catalogue.txt (Document where all the courses are scraped from)

 ```